bokkypoobah/StatusNetworkTokenAudit/audit/DynamicCeiling.md

     /// @dev `contribution` is the only address that can call a function with this
     /// modifier
-    modifier onlyContribution {
+    // BK Ok - StatusContribution address only modifier onlyContribution {
         require(msg.sender == contribution);
         _;
     }

+    // BK Ok - Constructor.
+Note that this owner overwrites the
+    //    Owned constructor's owner assignment
     function DynamicCeiling(address _owner, address _contribution) {
         owner = _owner;
         contribution = _contribution;